jfrost1011/Vibe-Coding-With-Cursor/GAMEPLAY.md

 - **Endings**:
   - **Victory - Good Ending**: Eat 10 pieces of food with less than 50% of food eaten being rotten.
   - **Victory - Bad Ending**: Eat 10 pieces of food with 50% or more of food eaten being rotten.

+## Troubleshooting

+- **Backend Connection Issues**: Make sure the FastAPI server is running at `http://localhost:8000`.
+- **CORS Errors**: The backend is configured to allow requests from anywhere.
+If you hit CORS issues, check your browser's security settings.
+- **Game Performance**: If the game is running slowly, try closing other browser tabs to free up resources.

 ## Credits